 Regardless of where the Application was filed (online via CommonHelp, over the phone at the Cover Virginia Call Center, or mailed/delivered to the local DSS), Federal Regulation requires that a decision for FAMIS Plus/Medicaid eligibility must be made within 45 calendar days, unless an extension is requested by the applicant.
 The state follows this guideline for FAMIS as well.
 The clock starts ticking the day the signed application is received via any of the above.
-During application processing, the caseworker may contact the applicant (and possibly the person listed on the Application as helping with the application) to answer any remaining questions or secure any missing verification documents.(Sample of "Requests for Verifications" sent by the Cover Virginia CPU and LDSS are located on pages 2.31-2.32 and 2.33-2.34)
+During application processing, the caseworker may contact the applicant (and possibly the person listed on the Application as helping with the application) to answer any remaining questions or secure any missing verification documents.(A sample "Request for Verifications" is located on pages 2.33-2.34)